shenfe/domod/README.md

 There are two methods available, `kernel` and `relate`.

-The `kernel` method, which is actually a constructor function, accepts two parameters, the property and its relation object.
+The `kernel` method, which is actually a constructor function, accepts two parameters besides the data object: the property and its relation object.

 ```js
 new domod.kernel(store, 'color', {